Shinya-GitHub-Center/dokaka-appdocs-humemall/README.md

 ## Support & Help

 ### General Questions
-Visit our [Support page](https://humemall.dokaka.com/support) for FAQs and contact information.
+Visit our Support Page for FAQs and contact information.

 ### Technical Problems
-Include your OS, browser type/version, and detailed issue description when contacting [support](https://humemall.dokaka.com/support).
+Include your OS, browser type/version, and detailed issue description when contacting our support.

 ### Account Issues
 Logged-in users: Check your Account page for direct support options.